All work

 Cortex and the fan engagement problem

-Cortex is a sports technology company that builds software for the world's biggest sports organisations — including Arsenal FC, Formula 1 and the MLS.
-Their platform helps clubs build immersive, gamified fan ecosystems on owned channels, turning casual viewers into loyal, data-rich audiences.
+Cortex builds fan engagement software for the world's biggest sports organisations, 50+ clubs and properties including Arsenal FC, Formula 1, Wembley Stadium, Sky Sports and the MLS.
+Their platform helps clubs build gamified fan ecosystems on owned channels, turning casual viewers into loyal, data-rich audiences.

 I joined as lead designer to build the platform from zero to one.
 That meant owning both the fan-facing web experience and the club-side SaaS CMS staff use to create challenges, badges and rewards.